Boosting Shopper Safety and Confidence in the Retail Environment

 That is because the average consumer that companies are targeting spends so much time using technology.
 "85% of Americans now own a smartphone," according to the Pew Research Center.
 "The average American spends seven hours and four minutes looking at a screen every day," according to Comparitech.
 Consumers are inundated with technology every day, altering what they want from businesses.

 To regain consumer confidence that has been lost, retailers need to align with consumers' technology preferences.
-QLess fits in perfectly with the established habits of the modern consumer.
-The QLess wait in line app is smartphone accessible and allows customers to schedule appointments and check in and out of lineups, they can communicate with staff, coordinate their retail experience, and skip a physical wait, all from their phone.
+QLESS fits in perfectly with the established habits of the modern consumer.
+The QLESS wait in line app is smartphone accessible and allows customers to schedule appointments and check in and out of lineups, they can communicate with staff, coordinate their retail experience, and skip a physical wait, all from their phone.

 Appeal to Younger Demographics